 The aim of a compliance management system is to ensure that board members, managers and employees behave in accordance with the law and corporate values.

-This ensures the basis for sustainable business success and a trusting cooperation with business partners, customers and employees.
+This ensures a basis for sustainable business success and a trusting cooperation with business partners, customers and employees.

 The compliance management system must be adapted to the individual characteristics and needs of each company.
-In practice, the following elements have emerged, which, depending on the structure of the company, must be built up in whole or in part and established top-down:
+In practice, the following elements have emerged, which, depending on the structure of the company, must be built as a single entity or in part and established from the top-down:

 - Identification and systematization of compliance duties and risks